Kyle-Koivukangas/My-Website/README.md

 # This is my personal website

 I'm using Vue JS for the front-end and Django for the backend.
-The two are tied nicely together with django webpack loader, which will tell Django to serve webpack bundles rather than Django templates.
+The two are tied nicely together with django webpack loader, which will tell Django to serve webpack bundles rather than Django templates; and Django Rest Framework which provides the API that the front end uses to get info from the database.

 ## Project Clone instructions